Sign up for Hasura Newsletter

 Before saving the changes, do not forget to replace the admin_secret and url with your values.

-The image illustrates the process of adding the rule.
+The image illustrates the process of adding the action.

 Hasura Auth0 Users Sync